8 Common Website Design Mistakes

 Failing to look at your website’s analytics can lead to low traffic, high-bounce rate, and ultimately, static or decreasing sales.
 Analytics provide indicators of elements on your site that are both working to your advantage and penalizing your organization.
 There can be simple solutions, such as adding a video to explain a product or altering a font’s weight to be more legible to readers.

 It’s also important to talk through design concepts with your development team.
 We discuss what can designers do differently so it’s the most intuitive, user-friendly website.
 Is there a less-complicated way to approach this concept?
 Are there any issues with the responsive design path as the website transforms to mobile?
-Once the front-end and back-end teams approve the concept, there won’t be any surprises when it reaches the development stage, and our team can provide the client with the design they are expecting.
+Once our Iowa web development teams approve the concept, there won’t be any surprises when it reaches the development stage, and our team can provide the client with the design they are expecting.

 3. Skipping the responsive design.